Tate Rink - Army Black Knights

 Located in the shadows of renowned Michie Stadium, Tate Rink was built to replace the gigantic ice surface at Smith Rink, which had been home to Army hockey since 1930.
 Tate Rink is named for Joseph S. Tate ’41 and Frederic H. S. Tate ’42, brothers and pilots who were both killed during combat in World War II.
 Tate Rink is part of the Holleder Center, which also houses Christl Arena and the Black Knights’ basketball team.
 The Holleder Center is named in honor of Major Donald W. Holleder ’56, an All-American football and basketball player who was killed in action during the Vietnam War in 1967.

 Fans looking for something a little more substantial will head over to the secondary lobby, located past the Hall of Captains, where The Grill serves up additional items.
-Chicken tenders, french fries, sausage and pepper sandwiches, cheesesteaks and burgers can be found here.
+Chicken tenders, french fries, sausage, pepper sandwiches, cheesesteaks, and burgers can be found here.

 Fans who have been to Michie Stadium for an Army football game will be disappointed at the relative lack of pageantry and ceremony here.
 Still, there is something special about attending a game at one of the service academies.